garthwebb/xylona/README.md

 # xylona
 Code driving the Menagerie Mechanique,an art project brought to Burning Man in 2012.

-It consisted of 10 free standing frames holding a musical instrument, which could be struck by a solenoid controlled by an ATmega168.
+It consisted of 10 free standing frames holding a musical instrument, each with a solenoid to strike it, and controlled by an ATmega168.

 It also controlled lights to display bar and beat and read a piezoelectric pad that people could tap to cause the solenoid to strike.